hrkeni/oregon-trail/README.md

 ### Scraping Issues

-1. Zillow may change their website structure
+1. Rental sites may change their website structure
 2. Some listings might not be accessible
 3. Use manual entry as a fallback

 ### Rate Limiting

-The scraper includes a 1-second delay between requests to be respectful to Zillow's servers.
+The scraper includes delays between requests to be respectful to website servers.

 ## Development